raramer/Compensable/README.md

          compensateAtTag: null);
      ```

-   * `DoIfAsync` - defines a step peforms a `test`.
-If the result of that test is true, then the execution and compensation are defined.
+   * `DoIfAsync` - executes a step if its *test* evaluates to true.

      ```csharp
+     await compensator.DoIfAsync(
-     await compensator.DoIfAsync(test: async () => await testAsync(),
+         test: async () => await testAsync(),
          execution: async () => await stepAsync(),
          compensation: async () => await compensateStepAsync(),
          compensateAtTag: null);
      ```

-   * `GetAsync` - executes a step that returns a `result`.
-The compensation method of GetAsync can optionally define a `_result` parameter that is equivalent to `result`, but will be unaffected if `result` is reassigned.
+   * `GetAsync` - executes a step that returns a *result*.

+     Its compensation can optionally define a *_result* parameter that is equivalent to *result*, but will be unaffected if *result* is reassigned.

      ```csharp
-     var result = await compensator.DoIfAsync(async () => await testAsync(),
+     var result = await compensator.GetAsync(
          execution: async () => await stepAsync(),
          compensation: async (_result) => await compensateStepAsync(),
          compensateAtTag: null);
      ```

-   * `ForeachAsync` - executes a step per item in an IEnumerable<T>.
-If the item enumerator or execution throws an exception then remaining items are not executed.
+   * `ForeachAsync` - executes a step per *item* in an IEnumerable&lt;T&gt;.

+     If the item enumerator or execution throws an exception, then remaining items are not executed.

      ```csharp
      //var items = new[] { "item1", "item2", item3" };
-     await compensator.ForeachAsync(items,
+     await compensator.ForeachAsync(
+         items: items,
          execution: async (item) => await stepAsync(item),
          compensation: async (item) => await compensateStepAsync(item),
          compensateAtTag: null);
      ```

    * `AddCompensationAsync` - defines a step that only provides compensation.
-This is useful if you use more than one compensator and/or as an alternative to using tags.

      ```csharp
-     await compensator.AddCompensationAsync(async () => await testAsync(),
-         execution: async () => await stepAsync(),
+     await compensator.AddCompensationAsync(,
-         compensation: async (_result) => await compensateStepAsync(),
+         compensation: async () => await compensateStepAsync(),
          compensateAtTag: null);
      ```

-   * `CommitAsync` - clears all defined compensations from the stack without calling them, and the Status will remain Executing.
+   * `CommitAsync` - clears all defined compensations from the stack without calling them.

      ```csharp
      await compensator.CommitAsync();